-With just under 25 years industry experience of theatrical costume and garment making for film, theatre and fashion, mostly within the UK and New Zealand, I have become a highly skilled pattern drafter / cutter, master tailor and workroom supervisor.
-Whom is very accustomed with working within strict deadlines, to the highest of standards, with a professional confident approach.
+With 25 years industry experience of theatrical costume and garment tailoring for film, theatre, television and fashion, mostly within the UK and New Zealand.
+I have become a highly skilled pattern drafter, cutter, master tailor and workroom supervisor.
+Whom is very accustomed to working within the strictest deadlines, to the highest of standards, with a professional confident approach.

-Throughout my career I have been responsible for producing costumes that are bespoke made to measure garments for principle leading performers.
-Often of extremely unique design and with specialist movement requirements.
+Throughout my career I have been responsible for producing costumes and garments that are bespoke pieces, made to measure, for principle world class lead performers.
+Often of extremely unique design, with specialist movement requirements.

-Extensive research has been instrumental with creating both mens and ladies tailoring, from period cuts through to the modern day.
-This includes all under pining of corsets and frames etc. With this brings a great ability to deal with ‘fantasy’ and ‘out of the usual’ designs, drawing from my technical skills of 2D to 3D understanding.
-Experience also includes classical and modern dance wear, tutu construction and stretch wear, due to my time employed at the Royal Opera House Covent Garden.
+Extensive research has been both instrumental and integral throughout my career, with creating male and female tailoring, from period cuts through to the modern day.
+This includes all underpinnings of corsets and frames etc. essential elements to create the appropriate historical silhouettes.
+With this brings a great ability to deal with ‘fantasy’ and ‘out of the usual’ designs, drawing from my technical skills of 2D to 3D understanding.
+Experience also includes classical to modern dance wear, tutu construction and stretch wear, due to my time employed at the Royal Opera House, Covent Garden.

-This drive for self development, since achieving a first class honours degree in Theatre Design / Costume Interpretation at Wimbledon School of Art back in 1999, also pushed me to further my skills with a Diploma in Digital Photography in 2015, which in turn has provided proficiency in both Adobe Photoshop and Illustrator.
+This drive for self development, since achieving a First Class Bachelor of Arts Honours degree in Theatre Design / Costume Interpretation at Wimbledon School of Art back in 1999, also pushed me to further my skills with a Diploma in Digital Photography in 2015.
+Having been a keen photographer since childhood, it was a wonderful to re-ignite an alternate creative interest, as well as being an essential skill development, complimentary to my everyday work.
+The course also was heavily reliant on both Adobe Photoshop and Illustrator proficiency.